Microsoft details AI model designed to improve Bing search

 Many models overgeneralize when filling in a sentence like “[blank] can fly.”
 For example, the models might only fill the blank with the word “birds.”
 MEB avoids this by assigning each fact to a feature so it can assign weights that distinguish between the ability to fly in, say, a penguin versus a puffin.
 Instead of simply saying “birds can fly,” MEB paired with Transformer models can take this to another level of classification, saying “birds can fly, except ostriches, penguins, and these other birds.”

 MEB can continue to learn with more data added, according to Microsoft, indicating that model capacity increases with newly added data.
-It’s refreshed daily by continuously training with the latest daily click data, with an auto-expiration strategy to checks each feature’s timestamp and filters out features that haven’t shown up in the last 500 days.
+It’s refreshed daily by continuously training with the latest daily click data, with an auto-expiration strategy that checks each feature’s timestamp and filters out features that haven’t shown up in the last 500 days.

 For example, MEB learned that “Hotmail” is strongly correlated to “Microsoft Outlook” — even though they’re not close to each other in terms of semantic meaning.
 Similarly, it learned a strong connection between “Fox31” and “KDVR,” where KDVR is the call sign of the TV channel in Denver, Colorado that’s operating under the brand Fox31.